With a buttery lemon sauce and salty capers, this lemon chicken piccata recipe is my go-to dish during a busy weeknight or just when I'm craving it.

 The equipment you use is important to how the lemon chicken piccata turns out.
 What is needed is the following:

-- Spoon - you want a good wooden spoon to stir everything together.
+- Spoon - A good wooden spoon is needed to stir everything together.

 Pro Tips/Recipe Notes